 So, you’ve decided to adopt!
 You are embarking on a selfless, exciting, and rewarding adventure.
+Steps to adoption are important to know.

 While it would be great to wave a magic wand and make your new family appear, adoption can be an involved process.
 It is important to look at each option carefully before investing time and money in a chosen path.